 It’s a famous rustic dip to the Cypriots across the country; they not only use it as the appetizer but also as a light meal when spread on the traditional flatbread.

 Don’t skip this secret of making irresistible Hummus.

 4 Appetizing Grilled Dishes In Cyprus To Enjoy

 Grilled dishes are famous in the Middle East, Greek, and Turkey.
-As an intersection of those cuisines, Cyprus does not skip the same deliciousness as well.
-Here is the list of mouthwatering Cypriot grilled dishes you can’t turn around from.
+As an intersection of those cuisines, Cyprus boast many delicious grilled delicacies.
+Here is the list of mouthwatering Cypriot grilled dishes you can’t turn away from.

 9. Souvla – Barbecued Meat